theypsilon/getters-by-type-rs/README.md

 [![Crates.io](https://img.shields.io/crates/v/getters-by-type.svg)](https://crates.io/crates/getters-by-type)
 [![Docs](https://docs.rs/getters-by-type/badge.svg)](https://docs.rs/getters-by-type)

-This crate provides `GettersByType` and `GettersMutByType` derive macros for structs, which implements a getter method for each type they contain.
+This crate provides `GettersByType` and `GettersMutByType` derive macros for structs.
+They implement a getter method for each type they contain.
 The getter methods return an array containing references to all the fields of the same type.
 The `GettersMutByType` derive also adds a mut version for those methods.

 Example using `GettersByType` :